-Prevalence.
-Figure 1 Panel B merges data from DealScan and FISD with Compustat, and shows that earnings-based covenants are prevalent among large firms.
-Of all large public firms, about 50% to 60% have earnings-based covenants in their debt contracts.
-14 If we add mentions of earnings-based covenants scraped from firms' filings, the share of large non-financial firms with EBCs increases by another 5% per year, but the scraped data could contain false positives.
-15 Large firms as a whole account for more than 90% of the sales, investment, and employment of all public firms.
+5% per year (but the scraped data could contain false positives).
+Large firms as a whole account for more than 90% of the sales, investment, and employment of all public firms.
 Those with earnings-based covenants account for about 60%.
 Some large firms do not have earnings-based covenants written in their debt contracts because they currently have little debt and are far from the constraints (e.g. Apple nowadays).
 Nonetheless, the constraint still exists and they are likely to have explicit debt covenants if the debt level is higher (e.g. Apple fifteen years ago).

 In addition to earnings-based covenants, there are a few other types of financial covenants, mostly in corporate loans.
-These covenants are less prevalent in comparison, as we show in Internet Appendix Section IA1.16
+These covenants are less prevalent in comparison, as we show in Internet Appendix Section IA1.

 Violations and Tightness.
-We also examine consequences of covenant violations and covenant tightness.
+We also confirm that violations of earnings-based covenants restrict borrowing.
 Here we focus on loan covenants, for which we have some information about covenant specifications and thresholds.
-Figure 2 plots firm-level debt growth in year t+1 against distance to the covenant threshold at the end of year t.
-It shows that debt growth is on average positive when firms are in compliance (to the right of the dashed line), but becomes negative once firms break the covenants.
-The evidence suggests that
+Figure 2 plots firm-level debt growth in year t + 1 against distance to the covenant threshold at the end of year t.
+It shows that debt growth is on average positive when firms are in compliance with earnings-based covenants (to the right of the dashed line), but becomes negative once firms break the covenants.
+The evidence suggests that earnings-based covenants serve as effective borrowing constraints.
+It is consistent with previous research that provides in-depth analyses of covenant violations, and how they restrict corporate borrowing and financial decisions (Chava and Roberts, 2008; Roberts and Sufi, 2009).
+Figure 3 shows that firms bunch near the constraint, indicating violations are costly and borrowers try to avoid them.